Aircraft Trajectory Dataset Augmentation in Latent Space: Numerical Experiments

-In this work, we compared the proposed framework with several competitive baselines: TimeGAN~\cite{yoon2019time}, TimeVAE~\cite{desai2021timevaevariationalautoencodermultivariate}, SMOTE-Interpolation (SMOTE-I), SMOTE-Extrapolation (SMOTE-E)~\cite{devries2017datasetaugmentationfeaturespace}, GMM~\cite{barratt2018learning} and TCN-VAE~\cite{krauth2023deep}.
-We utilized the following publicly available source code for the implementation of the baselines (TimeGAN, TimeVAE, TCN-VAE and GMM).
-Upon the publication of this paper, our source code for ATRADA will also be made publicly available.
+We compared the proposed framework with several competitive baselines: TimeGAN~\cite{yoon2019time}, TimeVAE~\cite{desai2021timevaevariationalautoencodermultivariate}, SMOTE-Interpolation (SMOTE-I), SMOTE-Extrapolation (SMOTE-E)~\cite{devries2017datasetaugmentationfeaturespace}, GMM~\cite{barratt2018learning} and TCN-VAE~\cite{krauth2023deep}.
+We used the following publicly available source code for the implementation of the baselines (TimeGAN, TimeVAE, TCN-VAE and GMM).
+The source code for ATRADA will also be made publicly available.

 \begin{itemize} \item TimeGAN~\cite{yoon2019time}: \url{https://github.com/jsyoon0823/TimeGAN} \item TimeVAE~\cite{desai2021timevaevariationalautoencodermultivariate}: \url{https://github.com/abudesai/timeVAE} \item TCN-VAE~\cite{krauth2023deep}: \url{https://github.com/kruuZHAW/deep-traffic-generation-paper} \item GMM~\cite{barratt2018learning}: \url{https://github.com/sisl/terminal-airspace-models} \end{itemize}